Chasiv Yar: 20th century

 Chasiv Yar achieved Soviet city status in 1938 following the 1937 Soviet Census, marking a significant milestone in its development.

 During the Second World War, from October 1941 to September 1943, the city was occupied by Axis troops.

 Later, the restoration of the city began.
-Clay production was modernized after the war and new plants were developed for electronics, metals and the traditional clay products (refractory materials).
-Four secondary schools, two seven-year schools, an FZO school, two Palaces of Culture, 14 libraries, four clubs and two stadiums were in Chasiv Yar during the soviet period.
+Clay production was modernized after the war and new plants were built for the manufacture of electronics, metals and the traditional clay products (refractory materials).
+Four secondary schools, two seven-year schools, an FZO school, two Palaces of Culture, 14 libraries, four clubs and two stadiums were in Chasiv Yar by 1957 during the Soviet period.

-In January 1989, by the time of the 1989 Soviet census, the population of Chasiv Yar was 19,804 people.
-The basis of the economy was the extraction of refractory clays and the production of refractory products.
+In January 1989, at the time of the 1989 Soviet census, the population of Chasiv Yar was 19,804 people.
+A large factor in the local economy was the extraction of refractory clays and the production of refractory products.

 In January 2020 the population was 12,500 people.

 Russo-Ukrainian War

 Shortly before the Russian invasion of Ukraine, the city's civilian mayor fled.
 In his place, Ukrainian military officials established martial law under the Chasiv Yar Military Civilian Administration led by the 42-year-old Serhiy Chaus.
 Although unelected, locals refer to him unofficially as the mayor.
 Chaus urged citizens to evacuate the city, but was sympathetic to those who stayed, saying "they don't want to leave the town where they were born".

 On 9 July 2022, Russian rocket strikes on the city destroyed a railway station and partially ruined a residential building.
 That same day, a missile strike on a residential area killed at least 48 people.

 Following the loss of Soledar on 16 January 2023 and the fall of Klishchiivka on 20 January Chasiv Yar became a pivotal center for Ukrainian defenses on the Donetsk front, as it became the only route for Ukrainian troops and supplies into and out of the besieged city of Bakhmut.

 The city acted as a regrouping position, where Ukrainian troops rotated into and out of Bakhmut, giving them time to rest and resupply.
 Of the pre-war population of 15,000, by March 2023 only about 1,500 residents remained in the city.
 The remaining citizens mostly live in the basements of burnt out buildings.
 There are no shops anymore, and the population is reliant on outside humanitarian aid to stay alive.
 Most of the aid sent to the city has come from the UN's OCHA, with a large supply convoy reaching the city on 10 March 2023.